 The choice to specialise

 The A Level pathway can provide breadth, but it allows for specialisation in a way that the IB does not.
-Students study four (or sometimes five) subjects in the Lower Sixth Form before narrowing down to three (or sometimes four) subjects in the Upper Sixth Form.
+Students study four subjects for the first two terms of the Lower Sixth Form.
+After internal exams, they can narrow down to three subjects and take up an Extended Project Qualification (EPQ) or keep four subjects going through to A Level.

 A first-rate Sixth Form education